Home » All Posts » How-To » Easy Brown Butter

 How to Make Brown Butter

-This technique takes about 5 to 8 minutes depending on the amount of butter used.
-But can be less or more time depending on how brown you want your grease and the temperature you are cooking it.
+But can be less or more time depending on how brown you want it and the stove temperature you are using.

-Cooled Brown Butter in Three Stages – Light, Medium & Dark
+Cooled Brown Butter in Three Stages: Light, Medium & Dark

 Yield: 3/8 cup